mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use [IModelEdit](#T-ParquetClassLibrary-EditorSupport-IModelEdit 'ParquetClassLibrary.EditorSupport.IModelEdit').
+By design, subtypes of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use [IModelEdit](#T-ParquetClassLibrary-EditorSupport-IModelEdit 'ParquetClassLibrary.EditorSupport.IModelEdit').
 IModelEdit is for external types that require read/write access.

 <a name='P-ParquetClassLibrary-Beings-BeingModel-ParquetClassLibrary#EditorSupport#IBeingModelEdit#NativeBiomeID'></a>